AMReX-Combustion/PeleMP/README.md

 ## Dependencies

-PeleC-MP requires the AMReX and PelePhysics.
+PeleC-MP requires the AMReX and PelePhysics libraries.
 Also, the PeleC and/or PeleLM libraries are necessary, depending on which cases are being run.